Modular-topology optimization of structures and mechanisms with free material design and clustering: Conclusions

 \section{Conclusions}

 In this contribution, we have developed a novel heuristic sequential framework for designing modular structures and mechanisms based on Wang tiling formalism.
-To the best of our knowledge, this manuscript presents the first study which allows modular compliant mechanisms with non-uniform modules to be designed, thus answering one of the challenges laid out in \citep{tyburec2020,wu2021b}.
+To the best of our knowledge, this manuscript presents the first study which allows modular compliant mechanisms with non-uniform modules to be designed, thus answering one of the challenges \replace{laid out}{outlined} in \citep{tyburec2020,wu2021b}.

-Our strategy relies on a solution to the Free Material Optimization (FMO) problem \eqref{eq:fmo} on a coarse finite element mesh, smoothing the optimal material stiffness field to obtain physical results, and clustering the resulting elasticity matrices.
+Our strategy relies on a solution to the Free Material Optimization (FMO) problem \eqref{eq:fmo} on \replace{a coarse finite element mesh, smoothing the optimal material stiffness field to obtain physical results}{a module interface-related} finite element mesh, and clustering \replace{}{of} the resulting elasticity \replace{matrices}{tensors}.
 Topologies of individual modules in the assembly plans generated by the previous steps are eventually found by standard Topology Optimization (TO) extended to structural modularity, which we initialize using a well-defined yet problem-specific initial guess.
-Compared to our prior study on modular-topology optimization of truss structures \citep{tyburec2020}, this framework constitutes a computationally more attractive scheme that neither requires a repetitive solution to the module topology optimization problem nor its convexity.
+Compared to our prior study on \replace{}{the} modular-topology optimization of truss structures \citep{tyburec2020}, this framework constitutes a computationally more attractive scheme that requires neither a repetitive solution to the module topology optimization problem nor its convexity.
 Consequently, the new approach also applies to non-convex problems arising, e.g., in continuum topology optimization.